tanwinn/covid-tracker-bot/resources/TestStragety.md

 - "aiksdulkasd" --> Giving instructions of `getting started`

 3a.
 Giving unresolved country by wit & right intent:
 - "Give me cases of holland" --> Still give the correct info depends if the country is listed in the country_code.json.
-Tech needs to make sure the lookup strategy is all lowercase
+Tech needs to make sure the lookup strategy is all lowercase.
+Or else the country is ignored

 3b.
 Giving resolved city/region/etc OR unsupported country:
 - "Give me new york" | "Give me North Korea" --> JHU doesn't support `<resolved_location>`.
 Make sure it's a country.

+3c.
+If couldn't detect any location.
+Reply to tell them to spellcheck.

 4. Giving valid country with invalid date
 - "Give me cases of Japan next year" --> Give the latest case of Japan